 Even though I love Mexican food, it’s nice to have options.
 La Matera may just be my favorite non-Mexican restaurant in Guadalajara.
 It’s an Argentine restaurant with some of the best steak, pasta, empanadas and fried cheese – oh my, the cheese – that I’ve ever had.
 Everything is grilled in true gaucho style.
 It’s definitely worth a trip out of the historic center.
 Just save room for dessert.

-- If you plan on staying in La Minerva, try the conveniently located Fiesta Americana Guadalajara
+Southerner Says: if you plan on staying in La Minerva, try the conveniently located Fiesta Americana Guadalajara

-More Tips for 24 Hours in Guadalajara
+24 Hours in Guadalajara Tips

-- Guadalajara is a perfect year-round destination.
+• Guadalajara is a perfect year-round destination.
 However, summer is the rainy season so pack a rain jacket or poncho.

-- Make sure you have comfortable walking shoes.
+• Make sure you have comfortable walking shoes.
 Many of the sidewalks in the Historic Center are cobblestone so comfortable shoes are a necessity.

-- Use a crossbody bag, travel wallet or keep your wallet in your front pocket.
+• Use a crossbody bag, travel wallet or keep your wallet in your front pocket.

-- Visitors from the US with Verizon or AT&T should be able to use their phones with an international plan.
+• Visitors from the US with Verizon or AT&T should be able to use their phones with an international plan.
 If you are a frequent traveler to Mexico, consider buying a Mexican pay by the minute phone at a local Telcel store.
 Additionally you can purchase a local SIM card if your phone has one that you can swap out.

-- Many places have free Wi-Fi so it’s possible to use apps such as Whatsapp to communicate.
+• Many places have free Wi-Fi so it’s possible to use apps such as Whatsapp to communicate.
 For more info read my 5 Essential Apps for Traveling in Mexico.

-- Use pesos not dollars.
+• Use pesos not dollars.
 The best exchange rate is at an ATM.
 Decline the conversion rate to save even more money.
 The next best exchange rate is at a change house or casa de cambio.

-- Credit cards are widely accepted in Guadalajara but some restaurants don’t offer the option of leaving a tip on a credit card transaction.
+• Credit cards are widely accepted in Guadalajara but some restaurants don’t offer the option of leaving a tip on a credit card transaction.
 It’s a good idea to have small bills and coins on hand for tips, bathrooms and buses.

-- Even if you don’t speak Spanish, you shouldn’t have a problem communicating with hotel staff and people that work in tourism.
+• Even if you don’t speak Spanish, you shouldn’t have a problem communicating with hotel staff and people that work in tourism.
 However, Mexicans are very appreciative of any effort made to use Spanish.
 Hello, thank you and please are all good phrases to know.

-- Last but not least, don’t forget trip and travel insurance.
+• Last but not least, don’t forget trip and travel insurance.

 Is Guadalajara Safe?

 The historic center of Guadalajara is generally safe for tourists but you should guard your wallet and don’t carry all your cash with you or all in one place.
 Don’t flash money or jewelry around, don’t drink too much and don’t walk around with your phone in your hand.
-Yes, phone snatching is common in some cities.
-If you rent a car, don’t leave luggage and your things in plain view.
-Better yet, store all your belongings in the trunk.

 For females and especially solo females, be aware of your surroundings at all times.
 I was solo in Guadalajara and walked everywhere but I was cautious and stayed in the historic center around my hotel.
 Go with your gut if you feel like something isn’t right.
 It’s better to be safe than sorry.